lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 Since we mapped our local port `8080` to the same port on the container (`-p 8080:8080` from the run command), you can go to the actuator endpoint in your browser at `http://localhost:8080/actuator` like you would if you were running the application normally.
 If you go the `/env` endpoint, you'll see some interesting information about the underlying docker container that's worth checking out.
 But there you have it, a successfully containerized Spring Boot application!

 ### Summing it Up
 In this post, we covered some basics about kubernetes and docker containers.
-We then built a simple Spring Boot application and packaged it into a docker container through gradle.
+We then built a small Spring Boot application and packaged it into a docker container through gradle.
 In the next post, we'll take the docker container we built and deploy it to a local kubernetes cluster.
 Thanks for reading!

 Continue on in [Part 2](2020-05-09-simple-spring-boot-on-k8s.md)